js-bits/executor/README.md

 An abstract executor is similar to a promise with two major differences:

 - Asynchronous operation that ties an outcome to a promise is decoupled from resolve/reject functions
-- Built-in execution time monitoring
+- Built-in monitoring of execution time

 The package also includes a basic executor implementation called `Receiver`.